Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Abstract

 \section{Abstract}

 We consider a system of two cavities separated by a reflecting boundary of finite mass that is free to move, and bounded to its equilibrium position by a harmonic potential.
 This yields an effective mirror-field interaction, as well as an effective interaction between the field modes mediated by the movable boundary.
 Two massless scalar fields are defined in each cavity.
 We consider the second-order interacting ground state of the system, that contains virtual excitations of both mirror's degrees of freedom and of the scalar fields.
-We investigate the correlation functions between field observables in the two cavities, and find that the squared scalar fields in the two cavities, in the interacting ground state, are anti-correlated.
-We discuss the dependence of the correlation on the distance of the two points considered from the mirror's average position, and on its mass and oscillation angular frequency.
+We investigate the correlation functions between field observables in the two cavities, and find that the squared scalar fields in the two cavities, in the interacting ground state, are anticorrelated.
+We discuss the dependence of the correlation on the distance of the two points considered from the mirror's average position and on its mass and oscillation angular frequency.
 These results show a sort of communication between the two half-spaces separated by the movable mirror, mediated by its position fluctuations.
-Observability of this new phenomenon is also discussed.
+Observability of this new phenomenon exploiting two- or many-body dispersion interactions between polarizable bodies is discussed.
+The dependence on a cutoff frequency introduced to regularize the frequency integrations, as well as the case of a real conductor, are also discussed.